da VinciĀ® Surgery

 There are two minimally invasive pyeloplasty options: laparoscopic surgery and robotic-assisted surgery (possibly with da Vinci technology).
 Both are both performed through a few small incisions.
 To perform a laparoscopic pyeloplasty, surgeons use special long-handled tools while viewing magnified images from the laparoscope (camera) on a video screen.

+How the da Vinci system worksSurgeons can perform pyeloplasty surgery using da Vinci technology.
+With a da Vinci system, your surgeon sits at a console next to your child or you and operates using tiny, fully wristed instruments.
 A camera provides a high-definition, 3D magnified view inside the body.
-The da Vinci system translates every hand movement your surgeon makes in real time to bend and rotate the instruments with precision.
+The da Vinci system translates every hand movement your surgeon makes in real time to bend and rotate the instruments with precision. |

 It’s important to remember that Intuitive does not provide medical advice.
 After discussing all options with your doctor, only you and your doctor can determine whether surgery with da Vinci technology is appropriate for your situation.
 You should always ask your surgeon about his or her training, experience, and patient outcomes.